Interior Painting Best Practices Part 4: Advanced Techniques for a Flawless Finish

 4. How do I fix a dripped paint run after it dries?

 Wait for the run to dry completely, then sand it smooth with 220-grit sandpaper or a sanding sponge.
 Wipe away dust and touch up the area with a small brush or roller, feathering the edges.
 If the run is large, you may need to repaint the entire wall for a uniform look.
+To prevent runs in the future, apply thinner coats and avoid overloading the brush or roller.

 5. Is it necessary to prime before painting over existing paint?

 Priming is recommended if the existing paint is glossy (to improve adhesion), if you're making a dramatic color change, or if there are stains or odors.
 For similar colors over flat paint, you can skip primer, but priming ensures better coverage and durability.
+Using a primer also helps hide previous colors and reduces the number of topcoats needed.
+For stain-prone areas like kitchens or bathrooms, a stain-blocking primer is essential.

 Conclusion